comprna/riser/README.md

 ## Environment

+* Operating System: Linux
-* OS: Linux (tested on Ubuntu v18.04 - other versions and distros need to be tested before use)
+** Tested on Ubuntu v18.04 (other versions and distros need to be tested before use)
-* MinKNOW core >= 4.0
+* MinKNOW Core: >= 4.0

-*To determine MinKNOW core version on Ubuntu, run:*
+** To determine MinKNOW core version on Ubuntu:
 ```
 dpkg -s minion-nc
 ```